-31.2.2.2 Interested Party Participation in the Development of the RNA

-The ISO shall develop the RNA in consultation with Market Participants and all other interested parties.
-TPAS will have responsibility consistent with ISO Procedures for review of the ISO's reliability analyses.
-ESPWG will have responsibility consistent with ISO Procedures for providing commercial input and assumptions to be used in the development of reliability assessment scenarios provided under Section 31.2.2.5, and in the reporting and analysis of historic congestion costs.
+31.2.2.2 Interested Party Participation in the Development of the RNA for providing commercial input and assumptions to be used in the development of reliability assessment scenarios provided under Section 31.2.2.5, and in the reporting and analysis of historic congestion costs.
 Coordination and communication will be established and maintained between these two groups and ISO staff to allow Market Participants and other interested parties to participate in a meaningful way during each stage of the CSPP.
 The ISO staff shall report any majority and minority views of these collaborative governance work groups when it submits the RNA to the Operating Committee for a vote, as provided below.